sensei-hacker/inavwiki/Navigation-modes.md

 In order to let the GCS have full control over the aircraft the following modes must be activated: `NAV POSHOLD` `NAV ALTHOLD` `MAG` TOGETHER with `GCS_NAV`

-This can be combined in whichever way you want to permit example manuall yawing or altitude controll.
+This can be combined in whichever way you want to permit example manual yawing or altitude control.

 Keep in mind that if `NAV POSHOLD` is not combined with this mode you must combine `ANGLE` as the other modes are best combined with `ANGLE` mode.